 Although there are definitely lots of positives about Gold Standard, there are also quite a lot of our favorite ingredients missing.

 Firstly, we were disappointed not to find any L-Theanine on the label.
-This is one of our favorite ingredients because it combines brilliantly with caffeine to help you get the best effects without any of the side effects, such as jitters or energy crashes later in the day.
+This is one of our favorite ingredients because it combines brilliantly with caffeine.

 Beetroot extract was also missing.
 Although this is definitely not one of the most popular pre workout ingredients, it should be in our humble opinion.
-It’s been shown to increase Nitric Oxide levels, which can help trigger amazing muscle pumps.
+It was a shame not to find it in the formula.

 We recently compiled a list of best pre workout supplements on sale at the moment, based on the ingredients and customer reviews.
 Click the link below to check it out.